tryzealot/docs/docs/self-hosted/deployment/kubernetes.md

 # Deploy Zealot with Kubernetes guide

-Zealot support deployments using Kubernetes, but no `.yaml` config file is currently available.
+Zealot support deployments using Kubernetes, but only `.yaml` config files are available currently.

 ## Check list